+'''

 If GETSCANLINE() > YCoord + MM.FontHeight THEN TEXT 0, YCoord, ...

+'''

-Two I2C Channels
+Two IC Channels

-The Micromite eXtreme supports two I^2C channels.
+The Micromite eXtreme (but not the Micromite eXtreme64) supports two IC channels.
 The second channel operates the same as the first, the only difference is that the commands use the notation I2C2 (for example I2C2 OPEN, etc).